UrbanBaumki/webGLGame/README.md

 ![screenshot 4](https://cloud.githubusercontent.com/assets/17611529/20304580/564ccda2-ab31-11e6-8d4e-42108fe8b65d.png)

 Note that the 3D models are a free resource.
 I implemented most of the FPS aspects, such as movement and collision.
 Teleporting works both ways and on all white surfaces (except the floor).
-Cameras from each portal are being cut and projected on the oposite portal's surface texture uvs, that had to be manually repositioned using blender.
+Cameras from each portal are being cut and projected on the opposite portal's surface texture uvs, that had to be manually repositioned using blender.
 ![slika1](https://cloud.githubusercontent.com/assets/17611529/20304762/52a1795e-ab32-11e6-9087-8f92feb513c1.png)

 Maps are serialized with an array in javascript and can be easily manipulated or made.
 An example of a map: